brendanscarano/brendanscarano.github.io/_posts/2017-01-04-a-jet-interview-question-revisited.md

 add(1)(2)(3)(4);
 {% endhighlight %}

-When I initially heard the question I was a bit perplexed as to how the solution would be implemented however having gotten more comfortable with ES6 syntax, as well as concepts such as currying in JavaScript, over the last few months, revisiting this question becomes a lot more clear.
+When I initially heard the question I was a bit perplexed as to how the solution would be implemented however having gotten more comfortable with ES6 syntax, as well as concepts such as currying, over the last few months, revisiting this question becomes a lot more clear.

-One of the first keys in solving this problem is utilizing the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments" target="_blank"></i>arguments</a> object that is a local varialbe within all JavaScript functions.
+One of the first keys in solving this problem is utilizing the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments" target="_blank"></i>arguments</a> object that is a local variable within all JavaScript functions, and allows you to refer to the functions arguments in an object as such:

-So if we're calling <span class="code">add(1, 2)</span>, the arguments object will be <span class="code">{ '0': 1, '1': 2 }</span>:
 {% highlight javascript %}
-function add() {
+function add(x, y, z) {
-    console.log(arguments)
+    console.log('arguments index 0 :', arguments[0]);
+    console.log('arguments index 1 :', arguments[1]);
+    console.log('arguments index 2 :', arguments[2]);
 }

-add(1, 2);
+add(1, 'Hello World', ['Testing']);
+// arguments index 0 : 1
+// arguments index 1 : 'Hello World'
-// { '0': 1, '1': 2 }
+// arguments index 2 : ['Testing']
 {% endhighlight %}

-As with any function where a base case must be met, it is best to write this part first to account for the final case being met.
+You can also set arguments:
 {% highlight javascript %}
+function add(x, y, z) {
+    console.log('arguments index 0 :', arguments[0]);
+    console.log('arguments index 1 :', arguments[1]);
+    arguments[2] = 100;
+    console.log('arguments index 2 :', arguments[2]);
+}

+add(1, 'Hello World', ['Testing']);
+// arguments index 0 : 1
+// arguments index 1 : 'Hello World'
+// arguments index 2 : 100
+{% endhighlight %}

+Using this knowledge and knowing that the <span class="code">add</span> function is looking for a base case, where the arguments object length is 4, it is best to implement this functionality first.
+{% highlight javascript %}
 // function takes no set arguments as we're unsure whether 0-4 arguments will be passed in function add() {
     if (arguments.length === 4) {
         /**
-         * Wrap arguments in an array and use the
+         * Wrap arguments object in an array and use the
          * ES6 spread operator to build the array
+         *
          * Call reduce on the array to sum all arguments */ return [...arguments].reduce((acc, next) => acc + next, 0);